makanakoeln/check_mk/README.md

 # projects
-Contains own scripts, especially for check_mk (developed and tested on check_mk cee)
+Contains own scripts, especially for check_mk

-You can find full mkp files in var/check_mk/packages and install them in check_mk.
+Full mkp files in var/check_mk/packages

 Single files can be found in the local directory

-most mkp can be found on https://mathias-kettner.de/check_mk_exchange.php
+most mkp also on https://mathias-kettner.de/check_mk_exchange.php

+Feel free to report issues or requests